Home

 "We don't charge anything to fix leaking full foam spas, because we refuse to work on them!"

-If you read the reasons for full foam in the Hot Spring literature, you will see a bunch of reasons, and the last reason they mention is "structural integrity" or something.
 Their only reason for using such high density foam is to hold the cheap shell from collapsing under the load of water.
 Why did this come about?

-So, if a thermo-lock style of spa is as energy efficient, and it is easy to repair, because the parts are not hidden in foam, why use full foam at all?
+So, if a Thermally SealedTM style of spa is as energy efficient, and it is easy to repair, because the parts are not hidden in foam, why use full foam at all?
 That was a question that caused me to think the spa industry was sorely lacking in intelligence!
 I found out the reasons behind the concept of stuffing the underside of the shell with foam by doing research into the distant past of early portable spas from as far back as 1977.

 The way I do research is to ask everybody who has been in the industry for any length of time.
 I got some of the information on this from people who worked for these early companies.

 Apparently, back in those days, fiberglass shells used in spas were more expensive and had problems with surface blemishes over time.
 The standard for fiberglass was to make a lay up on a reverse mold of the tub.
 This is sort of like placing the fiberglass on the backside of a bowl.
 A release agent was placed on the mold so that after the fiberglass was cured; you could pull the shell off the mold.
 In those days there were no "reverse moldings" because the mod was a male and the fiberglass was the female.
 After the fiberglass shell was taken off the mold it was finished by applying fiberglass swimming pool paint, and was called "gel coat".
 These shells were actually quite OK and the customers used them for many years (over 10+ yrs) , before they needed to be refinished.
 When the shell started showing "black spots" or started showing surface cracks, it could be sanded and refinished with a new coating of swimming pool paint.
-The fiberglass underneath could be used for many years (30Yrs).
+The fiberglass underneath could be used for many years (30-50 Yrs.).
 The problem was the cost for this type of shell construction.
 The only places where I saw these shells were in expensive houses and the spas were made in the late 1970's and the early 1980's.
 You can still get a fiberglass coated shell from a couple of fiberglass swimming pool companies, but they are no where near as complicated in jet possibilities or as beautiful as a modern acrylic spa.

 "The first very successful portable spas were actually a "garage project"."